wadevenz/T2A2_API/README.md

 ### **HTTP Method** - DELETE

 Deletes a user.
-Must give valid JWT, therefore a user may only use this endpoint to delete themselves when logged in.
+Must give a valid JWT, therefore a user may only use this endpoint to delete themselves when logged in.

 **Route or Path** - http://localhost:8080/auth/users